SCOPE OF THIS CHAPTER

-Once a placement is identified and agreed between Placement Co-ordination and the social worker, the detail will be added to the request for resource form and be tabled at the next weekly Complex Cases Panel meeting for ratification.
+Once a placement is identified and agreed between Placement Co-ordination and the social worker, the detail will be added to the request for resource form and be tabled at the next weekly Complex Care Panel meeting for ratification.

 3. Decision Making

-The Complex Cases Panel (CCP) meets every Thursday to agree timely and integrated plans for children and young people following assessments for:
+The Complex Care Panel (CCP) meets every Thursday to agree timely and integrated plans for children and young people following assessments for:

 - Single education health and care plans;